pascal-fb-martin/housenote/README.md

 # HouseNote

-The House service to browse shared markdown notes
+The House service to share markdown notes

 ## Overview

 This service stores and shares markdown notes.
 One can browse the notes, rendered in HTML.

-Notes are submitted through HTTP POST methods.
+Notes can be submitted through HTTP POST methods, but the preferred method is by installing files (and clearing the cache).

 ## Installation